Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Setup and Related Work

 The first \emph{actively adaptive} strategy is Windowed-Mean Shift \citep{YuMannor09}, which combines any bandit policy with a change point detector which performs \emph{adaptive restarts} of the bandit algorithm.
-However, this approach is not applicable to our setting as it takes into account side observations.
-Another line of research on actively adaptive algorithms uses a Bayesian point of view.
+However, this approach does not apply to our setting as it takes into account side observations.
+Another line of research on actively adaptive algorithms uses a Bayesian point of view, where the process of change point occurrences is modeled and tracked using Bayesian updates.
 A Bayesian Change-Point Detection (CPD) algorithm is combined with Thompson Sampling by \cite{MellorShapiro13}, and more recently in the Memory Bandit algorithm of \cite{Alami17}.
-Both algorithms do not have theoretical guarantees and their implementation is very costly, hence we do not include them in our experiments.
-Our closest competitors rather use frequentist CPD algorithms (see, e.g. \cite{Basseville93}) combined with a bandit algorithm.
-The first algorithm of this flavor, Adapt-EVE algorithm \citep{Hartland06} uses a Page-Hinkley test and the \UCB{} policy, but no theoretical guarantee are given.
-EXP3.R \citep{Allesiardo15,Allesiardo17} combines a CPD with EXP3, and the history of all arms are reset as soon as a a sub-optimal arm is detecting to become optimal and it achieve a $\cO(\Upsilon_T \sqrt{T \log(T)})$ regret.
-This is weaker than the $\cO(\sqrt{\Upsilon_T T \log(T)})$ regret achieved by two recent algorithms, \CUSUMUCB{} \citep{LiuLeeShroff17} and Monitored UCB (\MUCB, \cite{CaoZhenKvetonXie18}).
+Since none of these algorithms have theoretical guarantees and they are designed for a different setup, we do not include them in our experiments.

+Our closest competitors rather use frequentist CPD algorithms combined with a bandit algorithm.
+The first algorithm of this flavor, Adapt-EVE algorithm \citep{Hartland06} uses a Page-Hinkley test and the \UCB{} policy, but no theoretical guarantees are given.
+Exp3.R \citep{Allesiardo15, Allesiardo17} combines a CPD with Exp3, and the history of all arms are reset as soon as a sub-optimal arm is detected to become optimal and it achieves a $\cO(\Upsilon_T A\sqrt{T \ln(T)})$ regret (without the knowledge of $\Upsilon_T$).
+More recently, \CUSUMUCB{} \citep{LiuLeeShroff17} and Monitored UCB (\MUCB, \cite{CaoZhenKvetonXie18}) have achieved $\cO(\sqrt{\Upsilon_T A T \ln(T)})$ regret, when $\Upsilon_T$ is known.